digital-codes/datencafe/README.md

 Maps will probably use [Leaflet](https://leafletjs.com/)

 Migration to [Apache Echarts](https://echarts.apache.org/en/index.html) to be considered.
+Might be more lightweight and flexible

 ### Icons